Lexus RX SUV - Interior & comfort

 Lexus RX dashboard

-More impressive is the Lexus' head-up display, which the brand claims to be the largest fitted to any car in the world.
-It beams your speed, sat-nav directions, cruise control settings, speed limits and other information on to the windscreen in front of you, so you rarely have to take your eyes off the road.
+More impressive is the Lexus' head-up display, which has a large viewable area that appears to float a few metres ahead of the bonnet.
+It beams your speed, sat-nav directions, cruise control settings, speed limits and other information in front of you, so you rarely have to take your eyes off the road.

-F Sport cars come with a model-specific front bumper, black wing mirrors, sports seats, rear door sun shades and the AVS adjustable suspension system as standard.
-Top-of-the-range Premier cars come with blind-spot monitoring, heated leather seats, a 15-speaker Mark Levinson surround-sound stereo system with DVD video playback, a 360-degree camera, the head-up display, adjustable suspension and a sunroof.
+F Sport cars come with a model-specific front bumper, black wing mirrors, sports heated and ventilated seats, rear door sun shades and AVS adjustable suspension system as standard.